henryhenrywong/tubesort/README.md

 # tubesort
-An interactive website for the Ball Sort Puzzle, that can also solve it Uses a non-optimal solver to solve the puzzle.
+An interactive website for the Ball Sort Puzzle, that can also solve it.
+Hosted with Flask.
+Uses a non-optimal solver to solve the puzzle.